Scandinavia trip planning: which country should you go to?

 If you ask me which of the Scandinavian countries is my favorite, I find it a difficult choice between Sweden and Iceland.
 From a landscape point of view, however, Iceland is by far the most stunning destination we have in Europe.
 You will find geysers, glaciers, huge waterfalls and iceberg lakes.
 I have been to Iceland 10 times now and I just can’t get enough.
 You can do some amazing hieks (think of the Laugavegur, for example) but you can also make a great road trip in Iceland, both in summer and in winter.

-It is best to visit Iceland in the summer or in the winter.
+It’s best to visit Iceland in the summer or in the winter.
 The summers are short and cool, the winters long and dark.
 Yet it is not always the case that there is a huge amount of snow in Iceland in the winter.
-The last time I was there in winter (February 2019) there was no snow.
-In the summer it is relatively busy and you have to take into account that there are many tourists everywhere.
+The last time I was there in winter (February 2022) there was no snow.
+In the summer it’s relatively busy and you have to take into account that there are many tourists everywhere.

 Iceland highlights